fvdhoef/aquarius-plus/Maker/README.md

  - STEP - A 3D model file format which is more detialed and transportable than STL

 ### Process:
+ - **Using a Predefined Online Project**
+   1. Go to the project at PCBWay.
+   2. Add top and bottom pieces, and select your material of choice.
+   3. Order and pay.
+ - **Printing Through a Service Bureau**
+   1. Download the STL or STEP files for the TOP and BOTTOM.
+   2. Upload to your service bureau of choice.
+   3. Select your material of choice.
+   4. Order and pay.
+ - **Printing yourself**
+   1. Download the STL or STEP files for the TOP and BOTTOM.
+Use the FDM version of the TOP piece to aid in bed-adhesion for FDM printers, otherwise use the standard TOP for SLA.
+   2. Slice it in your printer's slicing tool.
+      - **TOP** does NOT require supports.
+      - **BOTTOM** DOES require supports.
+   3. Print, clean, cure, etc. and install your PCB after programming it with the starter image.

 ## PCB Manufacturing:
 This guide assumes that the maker will be having a third-party manufacturer create the plastic shell for the case halves.
 It does not cover the home/personal 3D printing process.